nlindenau/GCP-feline-flavors/episodes/ep-01-static-page/README.md

 Let's deploy our static web page to Google Cloud Platform!

-Chief Cat Engineer Eppu at Fancy Feline Deli has prepared a boilerplate Terraform code for you.
+Chief Cat Engineer Eppu at Feline Flavors Deli has prepared a boilerplate Terraform code for you.
 In the `main.tf` file, he has listed the Terraform providers that are needed to run the code.
 In the `providers.tf` he has configured the Google provider, to let Terraform know where will the resources be deployed.
 In the `variables.tf`, he has listed the input variables that the Terraform code needs.